Norman Douglas: Life

-In the book Twentieth Century Authors Douglas stated that he disliked Marxism, Puritanism and "all kinds of set forms, including official Christianity".
+In the book Twentieth Century Authors Douglas is quoted as stating that he disliked Marxism, Puritanism and "all kinds of set forms, including official Christianity".

 During Douglas's years in Florence he was associated with the publisher and bookseller Pino Orioli, who published a number of Douglas's books and works by other English authors in his Lungarno series.
 Many of these books, notably the first edition of Lawrence's Lady Chatterley's Lover, would have been prosecuted for obscenity if they had been published in London.
 Douglas probably had a major hand in writing Orioli's autobiography, Adventures of a Bookseller.

-Further scandals led Douglas to leave Italy for the South of France in 1937.
+The possibility of arrest for raping a child led Douglas to flee Italy for the South of France in 1937.
 Following the collapse of France in 1940 Douglas left the Riviera and made a circuitous journey to London, where he lived from 1942 to 1946.
 He published the first edition of his Almanac in a tiny edition in Lisbon.
 He returned to Capri in 1946 and was made a citizen of the island.
 His circle of acquaintances included the writer Graham Greene, the composer Kaikhosru Shapurji Sorabji and the food writer Elizabeth David.

 Douglas died in Capri, apparently after deliberately overdosing himself on drugs after a long illness (see Elisabeth Moor, An Impossible Woman: The Memories of Dottoressa Moor of Capri).
-His last words are reputed to have been: "Get those fucking nuns away from me."
+As he lay dying, he was approached by German nuns who offered assistance and his last words are reputed to have been: "Get those fucking nuns away from me."
 The Latin inscription on his tombstone, from an ode by Horace, reads: Omnes eodem cogimur, "We are all driven to the same end".

-Sexual assault allegations

-Douglas was accused on numerous occasions of pederasty and child rape.
-In 1916, British prosecutors charged Douglas with sexually assaulting a sixteen-year-old boy, and in 1917 he was charged with indecent assault of two boys, one a 10-year-old and the other aged 12.
-Douglas was granted bail and fled the country for Capri, Italy.
-He was also forced to flee Florence in 1937 following allegations that he raped a 10-year-old girl.